Incredible Snorkeling & Diving Balicasag Island, Bohol, the Philippines 2023

 Lila is a great destination for those looking to relax and unwind, with its beautiful beaches and peaceful atmosphere.
 It is a perfect place to escape the hustle and bustle of city life and enjoy the natural beauty of the Philippines.
 Plus, of course, it’s where those Whale Sharks are so close to shore, pretty much 365 days of the year.
-Yes, the Whale Sharks are this close to shore in Lila.
+Yes, the Whale Sharks are this closve to shore in Lila.
 There is a big drop-off, right about where my finger is pointing, making it 15-20m deep, and deep enough for these huge creatures.

 Map of Lila Bohol – Map of the Philippines

-Overall, whale shark watching and snorkelling is a thrilling and educational experience that offers a unique opportunity to get up close and personal with these amazing creatures.
+Overall, whale shark watching and snorkeling is a thrilling and educational experience that offers a unique opportunity to get up close and personal with these amazing creatures.
 If you have the chance to go, don’t miss out on this once-in-a-lifetime opportunity.
 You’ll kick yourself if you have that “I wish I had done it moment…”

-In addition to Whale Sharks, Bohol is also home to a variety of other marine life, including dolphins, sea turtles, and colourful coral reefs.
+In addition to Whale Sharks, Bohol is also home to a variety of other marine life, including dolphins, sea turtles, and colorful coral reefs.
 I can vouch for this personally as I have seen them all during my travels to Bohol.